 A water cooler refers to all casual interactions and talks employees have in between tasks.
 Traditionally, these talks are done beside the coffee-maker or the office canteen.
-But with employees staying at their homes, these meetups have been transformed into a virtual water cooler scenario.
+But with employees staying at their homes, these meetups have been transformed into virtual water cooler ideas.
 As a result, tools such as Slack, Trello, Zoom, etc., have become the go-to for such water cooler activities.

 2 Best Virtual Water Cooler Softwares in 2023

 Slack is one of the best virtual water cooler tools for remote teams.
 You can designate a channel for casual conversation and invite all team members to join.
 For example, we have created a channel #off-work topics where we talk about everything other than work.
 Then, every Friday evening, we join the channel and share our thoughts, and have a laugh or two.

 Similarly, you could make various channels for different interests, such as a writer’s room, gamer’s lounge, etc.

 Trello is somewhat similar to Slack.
 You can create boards there instead of channels for your virtual water cooler games.
 These boards can be used as water coolers where coworkers can hang out from time to time and chat, have video calls, and converse about topics other than work.

 To avail of Trello’s facilities as a virtual watercooler , you’ll have to download the software and create a premium office account.
 Everyone can log in to the account and start interacting with each other.